Food by Coppi Restaurant. Courtesy of Tourism NI

 Tasting food samples at St George's Market Belfast.
 Courtesy of Tourism NI

-St George’s Market – popular indoor market with local produce and food stalls.
+St George’s Market – Popular indoor market with local produce and food stalls.
 Grab breakfast or stock up on goodies for a picnic.
-Open Fri 8am-2pm, Sat 9am-3pm, Sun 10am-3pm.
+Open Fri 8am-2pm, Sat 9am-3pm, Sun 10am-4pm.
 The award-winning on-site restaurant Stock is well worth a visit.

 Interior of Jumon Belfast.
 Courtesy of JumonJumon – Tasty, healthy and creative Asian fusion restaurant, specialising in vegetarian and vegan dishes, with an impressive cocktail menu.
 Tucked away on Fountain Street (close to Belfast City Hall)

 The Sagart Wine Bar Belfast Exterior.
-Courtesy of The SagartThe Sagart Wine Bar – some of the best cocktails in town with wines, cheeses, charcuterie and small plates.
+Courtesy of The SagartThe Sagart Wine Bar – Some of the best cocktails in town with wines, cheeses, charcuterie and small plates.
 Keep an eye out for their special wine and food pairing evenings.
-Overlooks Bank Square
+Open Fri, Sat and Sun from 12pm on Chapel Lane, overlooking Bank Square.

 Interior of Ora Wine and Tapas.
 Courtesy of Ora Belfast